 In July 2013, U.S. banking regulators issued a final rule for the U.S. adoption of the Basel III regulatory capital framework ("Basel III")(1).
-Basel III includes a more stringent definition of capital and introduces a new common equity Tier 1 ("CET1") capital requirement; sets forth two comprehensive methodologies for calculating risk-weighted assets ("RWA"), a standardized approach and an advanced approach; introduces two new capital buffers, a conservation buffer and a countercyclical buffer (applicable to advanced approaches entities); establishes a new supplemental leverage ratio (applicable to advanced approaches entities); and sets out minimum capital ratios and overall capital adequacy standards.
-Banking organizations with at least \$250 billion in assets or \$10 billion of total on-balance sheet foreign exposure are considered advanced approach.
+Basel III includes a more stringent definition of capital and has introduced a new common equity Tier 1 ("CET1") capital requirement; set forth two comprehensive methodologies for calculating risk-weighted assets ("RWA"), a standardized approach and an advanced approach; introduced two new capital buffers, a conservation buffer and a countercyclical buffer (applicable to advanced approaches entities); established a new supplemental leverage ratio (applicable to advanced approaches entities); and set out minimum capital ratios and overall capital adequacy standards.
+Banking organizations with at least \$250 billion in assets or \$10 billion of total on-balance sheet foreign exposure are considered advanced approach entities.
+Neither Comerica nor its banking subsidiaries meet these thresholds, and therefore each are subject to the standardized approach.
 Basel III became effective for standardized approach entities on January 1, 2015.
 Certain deductions and adjustments to regulatory capital phase in and will be fully implemented on January 1, 2018.
-The capital conservation buffer phases in beginning January 1, 2016 and will be fully implemented on January 1, 2019.
+The capital conservation buffer began to phase in on January 1, 2016 and will be fully implemented on January 1, 2019.